tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/05-Stu_Visualizing_Transactions/README.md

 2. Each member of the group, should send a transaction to every member of the group using MyCrypto.

-3. Elect one member of the group to send out a transaction hash to the rest of the group.
+3. Select one member of the group to send out a transaction hash to the rest of the group.

 4. Paste the address into the search on Etherscan: